PMGH/rick_and_morty_top_trumps/top_trumps_readme.md

 I was lucky enough to stumble across a post on Reddit, by user 3schmeckles (thank you!), that contained a selection of Rick and Morty Top Trump cards which I used for the character card statistics.
 The original post can be found here: [Reddit: Rick and Morty Top Trumps](https://redd.it/3zl2l5).

+### *MVP:*

+##Card game**

+*Goal: Create a card game in Android.*

+The game does not need to have much or any interaction.
+The aim is to display the results of the Java logic already written.
+For example, if you had two players being dealt two cards each your screen might look something like:

+  - Player 1: Ace of Hearts, 9 of Diamonds
+  - Player 2: 3 of Clubs, 2 of Hearts
+  - Player 1 Wins!

+Project Extensions:

+  * Possibly add another card game
+  * Improve the UI

 ### *Planning:*

 The planning stage of the project initially involved reviewing the **project spec** to clarify what needed to be done to achieve the MVP.
 Following this I drew up **class and object diagrams** and an **inheritance diagram** in [Draw.io](https://www.draw.io/) to solidify my thoughts on the classes I would need, the properties they would possess, the methods they would require and the connections they would have to other classes (e.g. inheritance - extensions) and any interfaces they might implement.
 Next, for **user experience considerations** and as a blueprint to follow I created several **wireframes** using [NinjaMock](https://ninjamock.com/account/register) and then wrote **pseudocode** before coding up.